 Everything happens on the “Trade” tab.

-- new box will pop up where you can chose the type of the order by clicking the dropdown menu for market or limit orders; to chose the protection order, check the box below the sell/buy buttons.
+- a new box will pop up where you can choose the type of the order by clicking the dropdown menu for market or limit orders; to choose the protection order, check the box below the sell/buy buttons.

 PrimeXBT Fees & Trading Conditions